jsfenfen/990-xml-reader/README.md

 Read more about pip [here](https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing).

 ## Quickstart
 We're using the "object_id" 201533089349301428 assigned by the IRS to the Dec.
 2014 annual nonprofit tax return (990) filed by "Sutter Health Sacramento Region", which is one of quite a few returns disclosed in the [2016 index file](https://s3.amazonaws.com/irs-form-990/index_2016.csv).
+See more in [finding an object id](#getting-an-object-id)

 To dump the xml as a human-readable .csv file, use:

 	$ irsx --format=csv 201533089349301428

-Which gives a csv file [like this](samples/201533089349301428_ScheduleJ.csv).
+Which gives a csv file [like this](samples/201533089349301428_ScheduleJ.csv) with IRS form, line number and variable descriptions (as well as the value entered in this return).
 To make the file readable in a text editor / on a screen, use the txt format option, and only display one schedule (the complete command line usage is available with --help).

 	$ irsx --format=txt --schedule=IRS990ScheduleJ 201533089349301428